Owen7000/Programmatrix/README.md

 Programmatrix, pronounced Program-a-tricks.
 Is a programming language written with python.

 The language is python based, and (is hopefully) similar to BASIC.
 I used python as it was the easiest thing I could get my hands on, as I had it installed.
-It is alsoo easier to work with than something like C which would have caused a pain that I just was not prepared for.
+It is also easier to work with than something like C which would have caused a pain that I just was not prepared for.

 I hope to make this into a fully functioning language at some point in the future, but this will probably take a while as I'm a student with basically no free time.